-Will external management personnel be hired to implement the Pro- Yes ⊠ No□ gramme Component?
-What personnel capacity will be dedicated for Internal resources External resources the management of the Programme Compo- 1 FTE 0 nent implementation (in full-time equivalents FTE)?

-The component hires an external full-time programme component coordinator who will be responsible for all programme component coordination as well as content and financial reporting, communication with donors and target groups.
+Will external management personnel be hired gramme Component? to implement the Pro- Yes ⊠ No□ What personnel capacity will be dedicated for Internal resources External resources the management of the Programme Component implementation (in full-time equivalents FTE)?
+0 The component hires an external full-time prosponsible for all programme component coordi • eg, communication with donors and target groups.

 Are CVs attached to this documentation?
 Yes□ No ⊠ Are terms of reference for the management functions to be established attached to this documentation?
-Yes⊟ No ⊠
+Yes□ No ⊠